iPSC Reprogramming Service

 Flexible, Customized Reprogramming

 Whether you have your own cells that require reprogramming or wish to source tissues from a select patient group, our expert scientists have the resources and expertise to achieve your research goals.
 Although typical clinical samples used for REPROCELL reprogramming services are human blood or urine, other options may be possible including alternative species and tissues or cell-lines.
-You can access our custom iPSC services FAQs here, or find out more on our blog.
+You can find out more from our custom iPSC services FAQ or from our blog.

 - Review Article: The Past, Present and Future of iPSC Establishment